 Enomoto followed up his career year with a solid .290/.425/.452 season, 15 homers and 10 steals in 13 attempts in 1967.
 He led the league with 83 walks, his 4th and final time leading in free passes.
 In fact, it was the last time he led in any major department.

 At age 31 in 1968, Kihachi's batting line read .306/.384/.499 with 31 doubles, 21 home runs and 70 runs.
 He was two doubles behind league leader George Altman and was 4th in the PL in average behind Harimoto, Altman and Masahiro Doi.
 He was named the top first baseman in the Pacific League for the 9th time, a record.
 He also made his 12th and last All-Star team.
 He handled 1,516 chances without an error from 1967-1968, setting a league record.
-Two other records he set in 1968 were 1,126 consecutive error-free chances and a .999 fielding percentage at first base.
+The record stood for over 50 years before José López broke it.
+Two other records he set in 1968 were 1,126 consecutive error-free chances in a season and a .999 fielding percentage at first base.

 Fading in 1969, the veteran still hit .273/.355/.477 with 21 long balls and 9 steals in 11 tries.
 He batted .284/.384/.465 in 1970 and just .244/.314/.433 in 45 games in 1971.
 In the 1970 Japan Series, he was 3 for 7 with a walk but the Orions fell to the Yomiuri Giants of Sadaharu Oh (who attended the same high school as Enomoto a couple years after him) and Shigeo Nagashima, leaving Enomoto without a Japan Series title.